Franck-Nein/owoifier/README.md

 now the owoifier is in `/usr/bin` and can be executed from anywhere!

 ## usage
-at the end of any command, typing `| owoifier` to owoify the output!
+at the end of any command, type `| owoifier` to owoify the output!

 ## uninstallation
 idk why you'd EVER want to uninstall this, but you can if you want to :c